PukyBots/Robot-Car-Simulation-with-Gazebo-and-Rviz/README.md

 ### 3. Autonomous Navigation

-To run the full system, you need 4 separate terminals open at the same time.
+To run the full system, you need to type the following in the terminal-

-### Terminal 1: Simulation (Gazebo)
+### Terminal: Simulation (Gazebo)

 ```bash
 cd ~/ros2_ws